Circle contact lens: Design

 Circle lenses make one's eyes appear larger and come in a variety of colors and effects.
 They have been around since 2004 and are very popular in countries such as South Korea, Japan, Taiwan and China.

-The diameter of regular contact lenses that are sold in the United States are on average 14mm–16mm.
-Similar to the diameter of regular contact lenses, circle lenses have no more than 15mm diameter since larger sizes would be harmful to the eyes at daily wear.
-When the diameter of the circle lens is described as 16mm or 18mm, it is only the provided visual effect of the circle lens.
+The diameter of regular contact lenses that are sold in the United States are on average 14–16 mm.
+Similar to the diameter of regular contact lenses, circle lenses have no more than 15 mm diameter since larger sizes would be harmful to the eyes at daily wear.
+When the diameter of the circle lens is described as 16 mm or 18 mm, it is only the provided visual effect of the circle lens.
 The difference between the two types of lenses is that circle lenses are tinted not only in areas that cover the iris of the eye, but also prominently in the extra-wide outer rim of the lens.
 The result is the appearance of a bigger, wider iris with a limbal ring, creating an illusion of large eyes.

 The optical zone in the middle is transparent and it is large enough to provide clear vision.
 When big eye contacts first launched, they were only available in yearly disposable format, but as the trend spread, these lenses are now available as dailies, biweeklies and monthlies.
 The lenses are popular among teenagers and young adults.
 Many people consider circle lenses to be a fashion accessory rather than a medical device.
 In Hong Kong, many young female models wear them as popular fashion icons.